PlainsightAI/legacy-docs/rules.md

 #### event_free_form

 Description:
-	This is a predicate that allows you to evaluate a specific event field in free-form fashion, typically used for IoT event payloads.
+	This predicate allows you to evaluate a specific event field in free-form fashion, typically used for IoT event payloads.

 Fields:
 * type - "event free form"